monraza/monraza.github.io/content/artifacts/vibe_coding_handbook.md

 As I have mentioned in this article [Anyone Can Be a Programmer](/posts/anyone-can-be-a-programmer/), why it is important to approach vibe coding with an engineering mindset and a defined framework.
 This handbook implements that approach, ensuring your AI-generated applications are structured, secure, scalable and professional.

-## From Unstrcturted sloppy code to Engineered robust Software
+## How to Transform Vibe Coding into Engineering
-### Follow Software development Framework
+### Follow Software Development Framework
 Follow each phase systematically to avoid the pitfalls of unstructured vibe coding.
 - **Planning** - Requirements documentation and PRD creation
 - **Design** - System design, User interface and experience wireframing